cooleydw494/codemonkeys-docs/src/assets/md/funcs.md

 ## 📘 The Func Class

 Function Calling isn't particularly complicated, but CodeMonkeys makes it even easier to leverage with the `Func` class.
-Funcs allows you to define simple subclasses that obfuscate a bit of the boilerplate involved in Function Calling.
+Funcs allows you to define simple subclasses that obfuscate much of the boilerplate involved in Function Calling.

 Writing a Func is about as simple as filling out a form with the details, and defining an `_execute()` method that will be called using the GPT response.
 We'll discuss using the Func with the GptClient later (it's easy).